-When overused, the IT band can become tightened.
-The tightening can cause the band to rub against the outside of the knee.
-The rubbing can lead to pain and swelling.
+When overused, the IT band can become tight.
+The tightening can cause the band to rub against the knee or hip.
+This rubbing can lead to pain and swelling.
+It may also lead to inflammation in the bursa, which can cause a related condition known as trochanteric bursitis.

-Symptoms of IT band syndrome may vary slightly from person to person in intensity and how they appear.
+Symptoms of IT band syndrome may vary slightly in intensity and appearance from person to person.

-- pain when running or doing other activities involving the outside of the knee
+- pain when running or doing other activities involving the bending of the knee

 - a clicking sensation where the band rubs against the knee